National Supports - Charity / Advocacy

 Informing Families

-This website provides is useful for families whose child has been given a diagnosis, and for those who have a concern about a possible diagnosis of a disability.
-In their Information for Families section, they cover topics such as: learning your child has a disability; telling others about your child's disability; information about the professionals you may meet; getting advice about searching for health information on the Internet and learning about Entitlements and Benefits that you and your family may be able to access.
+This website is useful for families whose child has been given a diagnosis, and for those who have a concern about a possible diagnosis of a disability.
+They cover topics such as: learning your child has a disability; telling others about your child's disability; information about the professionals you may meet; getting advice about searching for health information on the Internet and learning about Entitlements and Benefits that you and your family may be able to access.
 The website also provides translations of these pages in Irish, French, Lithuanian, Polish, Brazilian Portuguese, Finnish, Romanian, and Russian.

 Irish Wheelchair Association

 The Irish Wheelchair Association operates community centres with day services, member transport, training, holidays, outings, school leaver activities and outreach programmes through 58 full and part-time community centres around Ireland.
-For a county-by-county list of their services and supports, go to the Find Us page on their website.
+The IWA have a county-by-county list of their services and supports.

 Jack and Jill Children’s Foundation

 Jack & Jill is a nationwide charity providing in-home nursing care and respite support for children up to the age of 6 with severe to profound cognitive delay.
 This may include children with brain injury, genetic diagnosis, cerebral palsy, and undiagnosed conditions.
-See their FAQs section (frequently asked questions) which explains how the charity can support families.
+See their FAQs (frequently asked questions) which explain how the charity can support families

 Laura Lynn

-Laura Lynn provide palliative care and support for children with life-limiting conditions.
-It runs Hazel House, which provides respite care to children with severe/profound intellectual disability and complex care needs with a maximum occupancy of seven children at any time.
-You can find more information on their respite service and its referral process here
+Laura Lynn provides specialist palliative and supportive care services for children with life limiting conditions and their families.
+It runs Hazel House, which provides respite care to children with severe/profound intellectual disability and complex care needs.
+Learn more about their respite service and its referral process

 Little People of Ireland

-Little People of Ireland (LPI) is the national charity in Ireland for people with dwarfism-related conditions.
-It promote awareness and understanding of the various conditions, as well as providing environmental, educational and occupational guidance and advice.
+Little People of Ireland (LPI) is the national charity for people with dwarfism-related conditions.
+It promotes awareness and understanding of the various conditions.
+It also provides environmental, educational and occupational guidance and advice.

 Muscular Dystrophy Ireland